cherkavi/cheat-sheet/redis.md

     INCR my-value
     EXEC
     ```
 * [LUA scripting in Redis](https://redis.io/commands/eval), [lua playground](https://www.lua.org/cgi-bin/demo)
 > like transaction will execute everything atomically
 * no native indexes
   * use "secondary index" - build "inverted index"
   * use "faceted search" - build intersection of "inverted indexes" to find target search criteria
   * use "hashed search" - build set with hash-key ( long name of relations between data cardinality )
+* reject all types of 'write' operations in case of "Out of Memory"

 ## commands
 * DBSIZE